 Turbidity is measured in Nephelometric Turbidity Units (NTU).
 Should the nominated NTU limits set by the EPA be exceeded, the dredge contractor will take action and either adjust or cease dredging.
 The limits and actions are summarised below

-Turbidity monitoring data – updated every hour
+Turbidity monitoring data – updated hourly below

 The line graphs show the median level of turbidity recorded by each monitoring buoy, calculated over a rolling 6 day and 15 day median.
 If turbidity increases due to dredging activities, the D1 and D2 lines on the graph will rise.